AsterInsights/rwb/README.md

 # 🧬 Research Workbench Command Line Interface

-`rwb` is available for ORIEN partners on the Linux, Mac and Windows platforms.
-Upon first run, you will be prompted for your ORIEN credentials, which will be cached securely for future runs, unless you expclitly `rwb logout`
+Research Workbench `rwb` is now available for ORIEN partners on Linux, Mac and Windows platforms.
+Upon the first run, you will be requested to input your ORIEN credentials, which will be cached securely to make future runs easily accessible, unless you explicitly `rwb logout`.

 ## Installation